-Figure 1: 12-block grid of BAC 3-11/RES/30/21 airfoil: part of the original grid and of the grid after 10 levels of local refinement.
-Test problem 2, cf. section 5.2
+Figure 1.
+12-block grid of BAC 3-11/RES/30/21 airfoil: part of the original grid and of the grid after 10 levels of local refinement.
+Test problem 2, cf. Section 5.2.

+In most simulations an implicit time integration is used.
+Then the computational work for solving the large sparse systems in the Newton-Krylov method determines to a large extent the total computing time in a simulation run.
 Hence, the efficiency of the iterative solvers for these systems is an important issue.
-In general for stationary problems this issue plays a bigger role than for nonstationary problems.
+In general for stationary problems this issue plays a bigger role than for non-stationary problems.
 We therefore focus on stationary problems in this paper.

 For the discretization we choose methods that are available in QUADFLOW.
-For spatial discretization the flux-vector splitting by Hänel and Schwane [20] is applied.
-A linear reconstruction technique is used to obtain second order accuracy in regions where the solution is smooth.
-This is combined with the Venkatakrishnan limiter [44].
+For spatial discretization the flux-vector splitting by Hänel and Schwane [35] is applied.
+A linear reconstruction technique is used to obtain second-order accuracy in regions where the solution is smooth.
+This is combined with the Venkatakrishnan limiter [38].
 Although we are interested in stationary solutions the time derivative is not skipped.
 This time derivative is discretized by a numerical integration method which then results in a numerical method for approximating the stationary solution.
-To obtain fast convergence towards the stationary solution one wants to use large timesteps and thus an implicit time discretization method is preferred.
-We use the b2-scheme by Batten et. al. [7].
-This approach then results in a nonlinear system of equations in each timestep.
-Per timestep one inexact Newton iteration is applied.
-In this inexact Newton method an approximate Jacobian is used in which the linear reconstruction technique is neglected and the Jacobian of the first order Hänel-Schwane discretization is approximated by one-sided difference operators (as in [43]).
-These Jacobian matrices have the structure where $|V_i|$ is the volume of cell V_i , Δt the (local) timestep and $R^{HS}(\mathbf{U})$ the residual vector corresponding to the Hänel-Schwane fluxes.
-Details are given in [11].
-Note that in general a smaller timestep will improve the condition number of the approximate Jacobian in (3).
+To obtain fast convergence towards the stationary solution one wants to use large time steps and thus an implicit time discretization method is preferred.
+We use the b2-scheme by Batten et al. [39].
+This approach then results in a nonlinear system of equations in each time step.
+Per time step one inexact Newton iteration is applied.
+In this inexact Newton method an approximate Jacobian is used in which the linear reconstruction technique is neglected and the Jacobian of the first-order Hänel-Schwane discretization is approximated by one-sided difference operators (as in [40]).
+These Jacobian matrices have the structure where $|V_i|$ is the volume of cell V_i , Δt the (local) time step and $R^{HS}(\mathbf{U})$ the residual vector corresponding to the Hänel-Schwane fluxes.
+Details are given in [17].
+Note that in general a smaller time step will improve the condition number of the approximate Jacobian in (3).

-$$DF(\mathbf{U}) = \operatorname{diag}\left(\frac{|V_i|}{\Delta t}\right) + \frac{\partial R^{HS}(\mathbf{U})}{\partial \mathbf{U}} ,$$ (3)
+$$DF(\mathbf{U}) = \operatorname{diag}\left(\frac{|V_i|}{\Delta t}\right) + \frac{\partial R^{HS}(\mathbf{U})}{\partial \mathbf{U}}$$ (3)

 In this paper we introduce and compare several renumbering techniques that aim at improving the efficiency of preconditioned Krylov subspace methods for solving these linear systems in the approximate Newton linearization.
 We emphasize that for these ordering techniques the particular choice of discretization components is not essential.
-The renumbering methods show a similar behavior, if instead of the Hänel-Schwane method, one uses another upwind method (see above), or if, instead of the Batten b2-scheme, one uses another implicit time integration method.
+The renumbering methods show a similar behaviour, if instead of the Hänel-Schwane method, one uses another upwind method (see above), or if, instead of the Batten b2-scheme, one uses another implicit time integration method.